John Michael Tobin

 John Michael Tobin (1835 or 1841–1898) was an officer in the Union Army who received the Medal of Honor for his actions at the Battle of Malvern Hill during the American Civil War.

 Biography

-John Tobin was born in County Kilkenny, Ireland in 1835 or 1841.
+John Tobin was born in County Kilkenny, Ireland, in 1835 or 1841.
 He was commissioned as an officer of the 9th Massachusetts Infantry from Boston Massachusetts in June 1861.
-He served as regimental adjutant from January to August 1862, and mustered out with his regiment as a Captain in June 1864.
+He served as regimental adjutant from January to August 1862, and mustered out with his regiment as a captain in June 1864.
 Tobin received the Medal of Honor for his actions on July 1, 1862 at the Battle of Malvern Hill during the Peninsula Campaign.

+Captain Tobin was a Companion of the Massachusetts Commandery of the Military Order of the Loyal Legion of the United States.

 Tobin is buried at Mount Auburn Cemetery in Cambridge, Massachusetts.

 Medal of Honor citation

 Rank and organization: First Lieutenant and Adjutant, 9th Massachusetts Infantry.
 Place and date: At Malvern Hill, Va., July 1, 1862.
 Entered service at: Boston, Mass.
 Birth: Ireland.
 Date of issue: March 11, 1896.